The Silent Patient: Reception

 The novel received generally positive reviews from critics.
 The Independent lauded the book for its plot, characters, and style, writing: "[the book is] vivid enough to warrant devouring it in a day ... the writing is scalpel-sharp and uncluttered, the style spare and concise, uncrowded with extraneous detail."
 The Guardian concurred, praising its "tight, uncluttered prose" and "skillful building of tension until the novel's shocking denouement".
 Deccan Herald called it "an intelligent plot coupled with an interesting character study, and finally the impactful punch that leaves you flabbergasted."
 The Washington Post praised the plot as "fresh" but criticised its "hacky horror tropes, trite scenes and comically shifty red herring characters."
 Another negative review came from Kirkus Reviews, who panned the book as "clumsy, contrived, and silly ... with a twist savvy readers will see coming from a mile away."

+Film adaptation

+In July 2026, Sony Pictures purchased the rights to the film adaptation, which will also be produced by Annapurna Pictures and Plan B Entertainment.